-As the issues associated with COVID-19 develop, our number one priority at the Rutherford is the health and safety of our patients, colleagues and partners.
+As the issues associated with coronavirus (COVID-19) continue, our number one priority at the Rutherford is the health and safety of our patients, colleagues and partners.
 We are committed to following all Department of Health guidance and ensuring the strict code of hygiene and other appropriate measures are in place in all Rutherford Cancer Centres across the UK.

-Public health experts have advised the below measures to help stop the spread of the virus.
-For further advice please refer to the NHS website.
+Public health experts have advised the below measures to help stop the spread of coronavirus.
+For further advice please refer to the NHS.

-The key symptoms of coronavirus are shown in the picture from the NHS to the right.
-Other symptoms may include muscle pain and a headache.
+The key symptoms of coronavirus are shown in the picture from the NHS below.

-Watch this video by the NHS and HM Government on how to wash your hands
+Watch these videos by the NHS and HM Government in relation to coronavirus

-Rutherford Health will continue to ensure we navigate these challenging circumstances with everyone’s health and well-being in mind and we are taking the following steps to stop the spread of the Coronavirus (COVID-19).
+Rutherford Health will continue to ensure we navigate these challenging circumstances with everyone’s health and well-being in mind and we are taking the following steps to stop the spread of coronavirus (COVID-19).

 We have taken the below measures: